Crawley Green F.C.: History

 The club was established in November 1989 by a merger of three Sunday league clubs, Ramridge Rangers, Stopsley Harriers and The Wyvern.
 After absorbing Somerset Tavern in 1992, the club established a Saturday team.
 They joined Division One of the South Midlands League in 1995, and when the league merged with the Spartan League to form the Spartan South Midlands League in 1997, they were placed in Division One North.
 However, they left the league at the end of the 1997–98 season.

 In 1999 the club rejoined the Spartan South Midlands League, and were placed in Division One, which was renamed Division Two in 2001.
 They won the Division in 2004–05, but were not promoted.
 In 2007–08 they finished as runners-up and were promoted to Division One.
 In 2011–12 they won the Division One Cup.
 They won it again in 2015–16.
 The season also saw them finish second in the league and earning promotion to the Premier Division.

-The reserves play in the Bedfordshire County League Premier Division.